josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 - fragment;
 - remove key organisers;
 - increase risk.

+Some containment remains invisible and works.

+Soft suppression can reduce cumulative visibility without producing one dramatic removal event.
+Reporting campaigns may be a testable possibility, but should not be treated as demonstrated coordination without evidence.

+Gendered abuse can also function as containment: not only punishing a visible participant, but warning a wider public about what speaking may cost.

 Strategic concession may sometimes reduce pressure more effectively than doubling down.